frctl/fractal/docs/commands.md

 fractal <command-name> [args] [opts]
 ```

+When running commands in this format, the command will run and then immediately exit (unless it is watching or running a server in the background).

+Commands in this format are useful for when you want to use them in NPM scripts as part of other build tasks, for example.

-### The Fractal interactive CLI
+### The Fractal interactive CLI :sparkles:

-Rather than just exposing a bunch of regular terminal commands, Fractal provides an 'interactive CLI' for you to work with on your projects.
+As well as exposing 'traditional' terminal commands, Fractal also provides an *interactive CLI* for you to work with on your projects.
+This greatly speeds up running commands on your project and allows you to do things like start a servers and then still be able to run subsequent commands in the same CLI window.

 You launch the interactive CLI by running the `fractal` command in your terminal.
 This will drop you into interactive mode, and you should see an info box appear in your terminal, with a prompt beneath it.

 You can tell when you are in interactive mode because your prompt will look like this: